This post may contain affiliate links.

 If it is not possible to put your violets near a window, you can also use a grow light.
 They will not flower if they don’t get enough light.

-And according to The Plant Expert, the way you WATER your African Violets is very important.
+The way you WATER your African Violets is very important.
 This was the biggest surprise to me.
 You should never, never, water your African Violets from above.
 They like to draw water up from the base of the plant.
 Hmmmm.

 They make special pots for African Violets.
 I bought mine at Lowe’s.
 You can also order these self-watering pots from Amazon.